top1944/duckuments/docs/17_setup/1_1_reproducing_ubuntu_image.md

     duckiebot $ sudo apt update
     duckiebot $ sudo apt dist-upgrade

-(Expect dist-upgrade to take quite a long time - e.g. 2hrs)
+Expect dist-upgrade to take quite a long time - e.g. 2hrs.

 ## Part 2: Dependencies and Configurations

 ### Raspi Config

 The raspi is not sshable by default, the camera is disabled, and the I2C bus is disabled.
-We need to fix those things:
+We need to fix those things.

+Run `raspi-config`:

     duckiebot $ sudo raspi-config

 choose 3.
-Interfacing Options,
+Interfacing Options

      P2 SSH
      change no to yes
      back